pratistha/backend-engineering-challenge/README_Solution.md

 {"date": "2018-12-26 18:24:00", "average_delivery_time": 42.5}
 ```

-Script also support --h or --help and --v or --version to help user with proper commands.
+Script also support -h or --help and -v or --version to help user with proper commands.

 ## Running the script